araobp/sensor-network/README.md

 ## Interfaces among building blocks

-All the blocks developed in this project support [Plug&Play protocol](./doc/PROTOCOL.md).
+All the blocks developed in this project support [Plug&Play protocol](./doc/PROTOCOL.md) that runs on UART.

-The protocol runs on both UART and I2C
+It also runs on I2C: [I2C backplane specification](./doc/I2C_BACKPLANE_SPEC.pptx).

 ## PIC16F1 MCU models